mbilker/Downloadr/README.md

 you can get a ton of free shit.

 # Project management
 We will be using agile development.
-YouTrack basically lets us have the power of redmine fused with trello.
-[YouTrack](https://www.jetbrains.com/youtrack/?fromFooter)
+I changed my mind and now would rather use trello.
+I found that it's easier to work with and can be modified to produce charts and interface with github issues.